SWM 117 – Why do I want sex when I’m sick?

 On a side note – pharmaceutical decongestants which contain anti-histamines tend to work against males’ ability to maintain erections, so if you’re struggling with ED and are on allergy meds – that may be a cause.

-For women, the ingestion of semen (be it orally, vaginally or anally – probably transdermally as well, but it would be less effective), can theoretically reduce inflammation and help you sleep because sperm contains antioxidants and melatonin.
+For women, the ingestion of semen (be it orally, vaginally or anally – probably transdermally as well, but it would be less effective), can theoretically reduce inflammation and help you sleep because semen contains antioxidants and melatonin.
 It’s also been shown that semen helps improve mood in women, which is always a bonus when you’re feeling sick.

 Also, sex, for both genders, can help release serotonin, dopamine and endorphins, which can make you feel a lot better and help numb the aches and pains, even if they don’t directly address the illness itself.
 Working up a sweat from sex (which means you have to do some of the work, not just lie there) also helps release endorphins, which can help you feel better.